01-edu/public/subjects/matrix_transposition_4by3/README.md

 );

 pub fn transpose(m: Matrix4by3) -> Matrix3by4 {

 }
 ```

 ### Usage

-Here is a possible program to test your function
+Here is a possible program to test your function,

 ```rust
 fn main() {